Start page

 Scythian Language

-Most experts agree that during the Scythian-Sarmatian time not only the Scythians but the entire population of the Northern Pontic Region spoke some Iranian language.
-For many decades attempts to restore the "Scythian language" and to determine its place among the Iranian were continuing (ABAYEV V.I.
+Most experts agree that during the Scythian-Sarmatian time, not only the Scythians but the entire population of the Northern Pontic Region spoke some Iranian language.
+For many decades attempts to restore the "Scythian language" and determine its place among the Iranian ones were continuing (ABAYEV V.I.
 1979, KAMBOLOV T.T.
 2006 a.o.).
 Moreover, on the assumption of the existence of individual Scythian and Sarmatian languages, attempts are made to establish certain phonological regularities between them.
 While neither the Scythian nor the Sarmatian languages, as unified for the entire population of the Northern Black Sea region, have ever been, such "studies" of non-existent languages can not be otherwise characterized as scholasticism (WITCZAK K.T.
 1992, KULLANDA S.V.
 2007).
-Scythology has reached a dead-end path, however, its development was not predetermined from the very beginning.
+Scythology has reached a dead-end path, however, its development was not predetermined.
 In the 19th century, the relation of the Scythian language to some language family was heatedly debated, and the possibility of its Mongolian or Turkic origin was not excluded.
-Only in time, the thought prevailed that the Scythian spoke some Iranian language (GASSANOV ZAUR.
+Only in time, the thought prevailed that the Scythians spoke some Iranian language (GASSANOV ZAUR.
 2002: 62).
-This error is due to the fact that initially for various reasons, it was not assumed that the Scythian and the Sarmatian languages could be completely different.
+This error is because initially for various reasons, it was not assumed that the Scythian and the Sarmatian languages could be completely different.
 Meanwhile, facts about the mixed composition of the population of Sarmatia were known for a long time, but they were left without attention:

 Not all anthroponymic material, associated by ancient authors with the Scythians have an Iranian character.
 Accordingly (pointing to the non-Iranian origin of some names), V.F.
 Miller concluded that "the barbarous element of the population of the Olbia region was not limited to Iranians alone".
 In particular, V.F.
 Miller does not consider the Iranian etymologies of certain convincing names of Scythian kings mentioned by Herodotus: Σαύλιος (Saul), Σκύλης (Scythian), Γνουρος, Ιδάνθυρσος, Σκώπασις, as well as the names of the gods Οιτόσυρος/Οιτόσκυρος, Θαγιμασάδας, the goddess of the earth Απί, Αρτίμπασα/ Αργίμπασα, Παπαῖος, as well as the ethnonym Amazons Οἰόρπατα (according to Herodotus οἰόρ means "man" in Scythian, and πατα – "to kill"), place name ξαμπαῖος (which, according to Herodotus, had the sense "sacred ways" in Scythian), the ethnonym Αριμασποι (according to Herodotus "one-eyed" in Scythian)… (KAMBOLOV T.T.
 2006: 74).

 Nevertheless, the apologists of the Iranian origin of the Scythians persistently tried to seek Iranian etymologies for the "dark" words of the Scythian-Sarmatian times.
-But scientific conscientiousness of some scholars limits these efforts and answers the complex questions were left by them for descendants.
+The scientific conscientiousness of some scholars limits these efforts and answers the complex questions left for descendants.
 For example, the Ossetian language has the word fændyr by which different musical instruments may be called.
 Abayev writes about it in this way:

 Cultural word of considerable historical interest.
-Evidenced by the Greek authors from the II century.
-BC: πανδουροσ "three-stringed musical instrument lute"… they believe that the word came from the Lydian language… Then it came in several European languages through Greek: Latin. pandura, It. pandora, mandora, Fr. mandore, (where from later It. mandolina, Fr. mandoline).
-To the north of Asia Minor region, the spread of the word covers the Caucasus and southern Russia.
+It is evidenced by the Greek authors from the II century.
+BC: πανδουροσ "three-stringed musical instrument lute"… they believe that the word came from the Lydian language… Then it came in several European languages through Greek: Lat. pandura, It. pandora, mandora, Fr. mandore, (where from later It. mandolina, Fr. mandoline).
+To the north of Asia Minor, the spread of the word covers the Caucasus and southern Russia.
 In addition to Osset. fændyr cf. Arm. pandir, Georg. (dial.) panduri, Svan. pandvir, Tush.
 (Batsbian – V.S.) pandur, Chech. pondur, Ing. pondær.
 Here also Ukr and Pol bandura.
-Dating the existence of the word in the Ossetian is essentially determined by initial f.
+Dating the existence of the word in the Ossetian is essentially determined by the initial f.
 The law of transition pf has ceased to operate in the Ossetian long; such the old words as padcax "a king", pyl "an elephant", paida "use", included in the Ossetian language through the Caucasian languages, retain p.
 Therefore, it is unlikely that fændyr was borrowed from the Caucasian languages.
-Likely it has to be referred more to the pre-Caucasusian, ie Scythian-Sarmatian period in the history of Ossetians, when it was in full force the law pf.
+Likely it has to be referred more to as the pre-Caucasusian, ie Scythian-Sarmatian period in the history of Ossetians when it was in full force the law pf.
 The presupposed existence of the word in the Scythian language would cast light also on the Ukr. and Pol. bandura.
 (ABAYEV V.I.
 1958: 448).

-Despite the fact that findings of musical instruments in sites of the Scythian period are very rare, yet found of remains of string instruments are enough to differentiate among three options: pizzicato type of harp, pizzicato stringed type of domra and fiddle instrument, the only copy of which is found in Pazyryk mound, dating back to the V cen.
+Although findings of musical instruments in sites of the Scythian period are rare, yet found of remains of string instruments are enough to differentiate among three options: pizzicato type of harp, pizzicato stringed type of domra, and fiddle instrument, the only copy of which is found in Pazyryk mound, dating back to the V cen.
 BC.
 (FIALKO O.Ye.
 2012: 19-21).

 Ar right: Scythian stringed instrument from the mound Pazyrik.
 Reconstruction of the appearance of O.G.
 Oliynyk.(FIALKO O.Ye.
 2012: 23.
 Fig. 5)